userx14/omblepy/README.md

 ## Windows 11
 Not supported due to extremly short bluetooth pairing timeout.
-Does work, but initial bluetooth pairing is unrealiable, dialog box must be confirmed in less than 1 second.
+Does work, but bluetooth pairing required on each connection is unrealiable, dialog box must be confirmed in less than 1 second.
 Installation in principle equivalent to Win 10, but can't recommend using it at the moment.

 ## Linux setup